-Streamabout.com is an Digital online video business and Advertising/Marketing too.
+Streamabout.com THE Video Agency, is an Digital online video business and Advertising/Marketing too.
 We write about all things digital.
 It's an exploding space as Clients move budgets to online and require content creation.
 Video is driving the web.
 You'll find us on Twitter/Pinterest/LinkedIn/Youtube with links on the right of this page and no harm to visit www.streamabout.com.
 All comments will be posted - promise!

 Ireland celebrates 100 years since what became the start of Independence through the rebellion ('The Rising') on Easter Monday 1916.
 Nice short documentary at the top of the page which explains it all if you're interested.
 And today....